Descanonge/filefinder/docs/source/usage.rst

     groups.
 For that reason, avoid setting attributes directly and use set methods.

-The method :meth:`~Finder.get_files` simply returns a sorted list of the filenames found when scanning.
+The method :meth:`~.Finder.get_files` simply returns a sorted list of the filenames found when scanning.
 By default the full path is returned, ie the concatenation of the root directory and the pattern part.
 It can also return the filename relative to the root directory (ie only the pattern part).

-Instead of a flat list of filenames, :func:`~Finder.get_files` can also arrange them in nested lists.
+Instead of a flat list of filenames, :meth:`~.Finder.get_files` can also arrange them in nested lists.
 To that end, one must provide the ``nested`` argument with a list that specify the order in which groups must be nested.
 Each element of the list gives: